^

 • deterioration of coordination of movements (ataxia);

-• verbal difficulties (aphasia, dysphagia);
+• speech difficulties (aphasia, dysphagia);

-• decreased ability to concentrate (short-term absent-mindedness of attention).
+• decreased ability to concentrate (short-term distraction).

 Complications and consequences

-Estimates range from 0 to 7, with higher scores indicating a higher risk of stroke.
-Risk factors include: age 60 years and older; level of arterial pressure 140/90 mm Hg.
-Art.
-Or higher; a slight speech disorder after a micro stroke or one-sided muscle weakness; the duration of symptoms is more than 55 minutes, as well as a microstroke in diabetes.
-With a duration of symptoms of 60 or more minutes, two points are added, in the presence of diabetes, one point.
+Scores range from 0 to 7, with higher scores indicating a higher risk of stroke.
+Risk factors include: age 60 or older; blood pressure of 140/90 mmHg or higher; mild speech impairment after the TIA or one-sided muscle weakness; symptoms lasting more than 55 minutes, and TIA with diabetes.
+Two points are added if symptoms last 60 minutes or more, and one point is added if diabetes is present.

 Instrumental diagnostics is mandatory:

-• Ultrasound-dopplerography of cerebral vessels;
+• Ultrasound Dopplerography of cerebral vessels;

 • echocardiography;